isabella232/da_vinci/README.md

 1.- CREATING A SUBTHEME:
 You should never modify a theme that is packaged and released from Drupal.org because, if you do, all your changes will be lost once that theme is updated.
-Instead, you should create a subtheme from STARTERKIT folder.
-Once you've donde that, you can override styles, templates...
+Instead, you should create a subtheme.
+Once you've done that, you can override styles, templates...

-For this, copy the STARTERKIT directory into /themes/custom and rename with your desired name.
+Run drush --include="themes/contrib/da_vinci" da_vinci:subtheme 'My Theme'

+Optional options:
+  - machine-name: The machine-readable name of your sub-theme.
+This will be auto-generated from the human-readable name if omitted.
+  - description: The description of your sub-theme.
+  - destination: The destination of your sub-theme.
+  - starterkit: The name of the starter kit to use.
+By default it is default folder.

-More info in STARTERKIT directory (README.txt file)
+More info in src/starterkits directory (README.md file)

 2.- USING GULP: